IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 echo "push.py should be here"
 ```

-### copy the contents of Pi-SenseHat-Ingress.Node-RED.json to your clipboard and paste into your node red flow
+### copy the contents of Pi-SenseHat-Ingress.Node-RED.json to your clipboard and paste into your node red editor and deploy it.

-Note your hostname and update the `NODE_RED_HOST_NAME` variable in push.py with your actual hostname
+### Note your hostname and update the `NODE_RED_HOST_NAME` variable in push.py with your actual hostname